Articles of Incorporation and Rules

 (Advisors)

-Article 42 The Association may appoint advisors.
+Article 42 This association may have advisors.

 2. The Advisor shall be appointed by the Chairman upon his/her recommendation and following a resolution of the Board of Directors